 Take a Pause

 It’s a difficult time right now for even the healthiest of relationships.
 Try not to make any rash decisions, unless you’re in an abusive relationship, in which case you should do what is best for your personal safety.
 Otherwise, give some time for things to return to normal and for you to think through the decision carefully.
 If you still wish to get a divorce, at least you’ll know that it was well thought out and something you are sure of.

 Get Professional Advice

 It can be helpful to get counsel from a local divorce attorney as divorces are generally complicated.
-Your attorney can provide critical advice on how to protect your best interests before, during and after divorce.
-Your attorney can also help submit necessary paperwork and gather important information.
+Your attorney can provide critical advice on how to protect your best interests before, during, and after divorce.
+Your attorney can also help submit the necessary paperwork and gather important information.